jundalisay/sp/content/en/research/berkeley/motus/part-01.md

 <!-- These have now mostly fallen into disuse and scarcely deserve that we spend much effort in refuting them.
 Among more modern and reasonable philosophers of our time, however, when dealing with motion, not a few terms appear with meanings that are overly abstract and obscure—such as  -->

-The following modern words have obscure and abstract meanins:
+The following modern words have obscure and abstract meanings:

 - *solicitation of gravity*
 - *effort*